Is Your Mop Head Washable? A Complete Guide

 Sometimes your mop will give you very clear signals that it's time for a wash, and you should definitely listen.
 The most obvious sign is when you're mopping, but the floor still looks grimy, or you can see streaks of dirt being left behind.
 This means the mop head is saturated with filth and is just redistributing it.
 Another dead giveaway is the smell.
 If your mop head has a musty, sour, or generally unpleasant odor, it's crying out for a deep clean.
 And, of course, if it just looks dirty—caked with grime or discolored—don't hesitate.
 Pop it in the wash before you use it again.

-A Simple Washing Schedule Based on Use
+A Simple Washing Schedule for Your Cleaning Routine

 For a more proactive approach, it's great to have a general schedule in mind.
 A good rule of thumb is to wash your mop head after every two to three uses, especially if you've tackled a particularly messy area like a muddy entryway or a kitchen spill.
 This prevents major buildup and keeps it ready for action.
 As for replacing it entirely, plan on swapping out your mop head for a fresh one about every three months.
 An easy way to remember this is to tie it to the seasons.
 When you're doing your big spring, summer, fall, or winter clean, make changing your mop refill part of the ritual.